JEF United Chiba: Furukawa Electric SC (1946–1991)

 The club began as the company team, Furukawa Electric Soccer Club (古河電気工業サッカー部) in 1946.
 As the company team, it won the Japan Soccer League twice, the Emperor's Cup four times and the JSL League Cup three times.
-Furukawa also won the 1986–87 Asian Club Championship, the top club honor in Asia; they were the first Japanese club to do so.
+Furukawa also won the 1986–87 Asian Club Championship, the top club honour in Asia; they were the first Japanese club to do so.

 The club was a founding member ("Original Eight") of the Japan Soccer League (JSL) in 1965.
 Since the league's inception, the club had always played in the top flight in Japan and was the only Japanese club to never be relegated from the JSL Division 1, a record they kept into the J1 years.
 They did finish the 1978 season in a relegation position (last of 10) but stayed up after beating Honda FC 1–0 on aggregate in a two-legged playoff.
 The last place was not automatically relegated until the 1980 season.